htomaka/form-validation-engine/readme.md

 ### Assertion library

 These are simple predicate functions.
-All Return a Either monad.
+All must return an Either monad.

 ```
 isEqual(1, 2) // Left({value: 'NOT_EQUAL'})